 Each breed has different grooming tips but, in general, we recommend keeping the hair plucked out of the ears and keeping the ear canals clean and free of wax.
 Epi-Otic is a good general purpose ear cleaner.
 We also recommend keeping the nails trimmed short and keeping the anal glands expressed.
 Trimming the hair from between the toes, away from the genital areas and around the eyes is also important in some breeds.

 Fleas are a common source of skin irritation and are transmitters of disease.
 The use of pesticides can be dangerous in young puppies (less than 8 weeks).
-A flea comb will remove fleas but must be used multiple times daily.
+A flea comb will remove fleas, but must be used multiple times daily.
 A mild dishwashing detergent solution will also kill fleas and is not toxic to young puppies.
 Use flea powders which are mixed 1:1 with cornstarch to 50% concentration.
-If the puppy is nursing, treat the bitch in similar manner.
+If the puppy is nursing, treat the bitch in a similar manner.
 In severe infections, you may apply d-limolene shampoo according to label instructions.
 Change the bedding where the puppies are sleeping daily.
 For puppies greater than 8 weeks of age, apply AdvantageMulti® topically or Trifexis® orally as directed.
 Control home environment by vacuuming, and application of safe chemicals such as Insect Growth Regulators (IGR’s).
+Please refer to our full article on Flea Control, for more detailed information.